qwease/rewrite_biosim4_py/README.md

 try to achieve one thread one random number generator params variable is now accessed through from params import params working on resolving circular import in grid.py and simulator.py

+23.11.14
+completed first iteration of grid.py changes to RNG.py to make it one thread one generator resolved circular import in grid.py and simulator.py by using passage of grid parameter
+Discovery:

+    from multiprocessing import Process,Pool
+    ps=[]
+    grid=Grid()
+    grid.init(params.sizeX,params.sizeY)
+    pool = Pool(18)

+    # map list to target function
+    start = time.time()
+    result = pool.map(grid.createBarrier, [5 for i in range(10000)])
+    end= time.time()
+    print(end-start)

+multiprocessing is way faster than using threading module